“It’s all the same, only the names will change, and every day, it seems we’re wastin’ away.”

 “How can that be?”
 I’m hearing you ask.
 The answer is actually quite simple: know which marketing KPIs to track, and use an awesome reporting tool in the likes of DashThis.

-The number and types of marketing KPIs you could keep track of are only limited by your imagination.
+You probably use multiple different marketing strategies and marketing campaigns, so the number and types of digital marketing KPIs you could keep track of are only limited by your imagination.
 However, the following are the top 30 (in no particular order) that we, here at DashThis, believe are the most useful.

 Knowing what percentage of visitors took a desired action is an essential marketing KPI for which you should definitely save a special place in your report.
 Your conversion rate can be broken down into several ways, such as:

-Follow your daily, weekly, monthly, or yearly progress by tracking the number of visitors on your website.
+Follow your daily, weekly, monthly, or yearly progress by tracking the number of website traffic you're getting.
 This marketing KPI can also be broken down into various categories like:

 Do people take the time to read your content thoroughly, do they opt for a quick scan, or rather do they bounce right off your page?
 Tracking the session duration will allow you to get an overview of all this.

 What are the actions taken by a customer before (s)he converts?
 This marketing KPI will let you see where converting visitors come from and which pages they tend to consult before hitting the “Buy” button.

 What is the percentage of people who immediately leave your website without taking any action?
 Since these bouncing visitors probably landed on your website by mistake, your bounce rate is a marketing KPI that’s bound to help you better orient your targeting strategy.

 Does your brand generate recurring business?
 This rate is what will help you know if your website and content are interesting enough to get visitors to come back for more.
 However, a high number of new visitors could also mean your branding campaigns are successful.
 Either way, this is a marketing KPI that absolutely deserves its spot in your overview section.

 Gather all these KPIs in one automated marketing report in seconds!